The Different Types of Numerology

 Chaldean Numerology

 Chaldean numerology, sometimes known as “Mystic Numerology”, is probably the oldest system of numerology known.
-Chaldean numerology was originally developed in Ancient Babylon (now Iraq), and combines Kabbalistic name interpretation with aspects of astrology.
+Chaldean numerology was originally developed in Ancient Babylon (now Iraq) and combines Kabbalistic name interpretation with aspects of astrology.
 The numbers assigned to the letters are not determined by alphabetical order, but instead by the vibration of each specific letter.
 The 9 is considered holy and therefore is kept apart from other vibrations.
 Chaldean numerology analyzes both name and date of birth.
 Rather than analyzing your birth name, however, Chaldean numerology analyses the name you are most commonly known by.
 Single digits represent the outer aspects of a person, while double digits reveal inner influences.
 It is considered to be more accurate than the Pythagorean system, however, it is less popular because it is more difficult to master.

 Kabbalah Numerology (Hebrew Alphabet)